The home of sports games

 For those with wider feet, it's natural to wonder which Nike and Vans models would be the most suitable.
 In general, Nike's Air Force 1 collection tends to provide a slightly roomier fit compared to sports shoes, which are typically designed for lightweight and streamlined athletic performance.

-Nevertheless, Nike offers its own range of purpose-built wide-fitting shoes, such as the Revolution 7, and provides a guide on which sneaker models typically offer the most spacious fit if you're unsure.
+Nevertheless, Nike offers its range of purpose-built wide-fitting shoes, such as the Revolution 7, and provides a guide on which sneaker models typically offer the most spacious fit if you're unsure.

 Nike Revolution 7 product image of an all-black Nike running shoe.